MPA reports first-quarter dip in sales

 In the longer term, the trends in mineral products sales suggest nonetheless that markets have remained reasonably robust, as volumes across all materials increased moderately in the 12 months to Q1 2019, compared with the previous 12 months.

 Aggregate sales were 5.5% higher in the year to March 2019 compared with the previous year, whilst asphalt and RMC sales were up 4.3% and 3.9% respectively.
-Mortar sales by contrast, closely linked to house building, continued to increase strongly, up 16.2% over the same 12-month period but with sales declining in recent quarters.
+Mortar sales by contrast, closely linked to house building, continued to increase strongly and were up 16.2% over the same 12-month period but with sales declining in recent quarters.

 Looking ahead, the latest Spring 2019 forecast from the Construction Products Association (CPA) indicates that construction output will be marginally negative this year, before recovering somewhat, albeit slowly, in 2020 and 2021.